Do Universities Accept T-Levels? Your Comprehensive Guide

 Do Russell Group Universities accept T-levels?

 Russell Group Universities are considered by some as the crème de la crème of UK higher education.
 However, not all of them accept T-levels.
-That said, as an increasing number of higher education providers recognize the value of T-Levels – especially for related courses – this might change.
+That said 17 out of the 24 Russell Group universities do accept T-Levels for admission to a limited number of courses.
+It’s crucial to check with each institution for specific course acceptance

 Student with head on their hand staring at a computer looking for an answer